lngng/moDSTogether/README.md

    ![use-this-template.png](/img/gettingstarted/1-use-this-template.png)
 * * *

 2. **Finish creating your repository**.
 Note the image below.
-Feel free to make the repo public, but it isn't neccessary.
+Feel free to make the repo public, but it isn't necessary.
 It can be private and you will still be able to collaborate with others.
 You can always change this setting (as well as the name and description!) later on.

    ![from-template.png](/img/gettingstarted/2-create.png)
 * * *